 - Barbiturates (phenobarbital)

-- Benzodiazepines (diazepam, alprazolam, nordiazepam, chlordiazepoxide, etizolam, lorazepam)
+- Benzodiazepines (diazepam, alprazolam, nordiazepam, chlordiazepoxide, etizolam tablets, lorazepam)

 - Stimulants (ephedrine, cocaine, amphetamine, nicotine, mephedrone)